RobertRovenko/github-analytics-app/README.md

 2. Install Dependencies and Run the App
    Navigate to the project directory and install the required dependencies:

-npm install
+- npm install

 Then, start the development server:

-npm start
+- npm start

-This will run the app locally at http://localhost:3000.
+This will run the app locally, usually at http://localhost:3000.

 ![GitHub-Insights-Dashboard-11-18-2024_04_12_PM](https://github.com/user-attachments/assets/96e2e708-e160-48f6-8c80-46ee5cbd13a6)